Salim-Mirshahi/Electroporation/README.md

 # Electroporation

-# This code is a
+# This code is a:

-1. a Python program (please see directory:
+1. a Python program
-Electroporation / Source Code 1)
+   (For more information about this code, please see directory: Electroporation / Source Code 1)

-2. an object-oriented c++ program (please see directory: Electroporation / Source Code 2)
+2. an object-oriented c++ program
+   (For more information about this code, please see directory: Electroporation / Source Code 2)

-which is used for the theoretical calculation of the degree at which ITV occurred on the cell surface and the percentage of electroporated cell surface area for applied electric field ranging from 400 V/cm up to 1500 V/cm when: 1. cancer cell is alone and when it is among cluster of cancer cells.
+This code is used for the theoretical calculation of the degree at which ITV occurred on the cell surface and the percentage of electroporated cell surface area for applied electric field ranging from 400 V/cm up to 1500 V/cm when:

+1. cancer cell is alone and when it is among cluster of cancer cells.
 2. when the electric field applied along three directions.

 For more information about this project, see “ https://www.researchsquare.com/article/rs-3861412/v1 OR https://doi.org/10.21203/rs.3.rs-3861412/v1 ” (Salim Mirshahi & Ameneh Sazgarnia), which is currently under review in the Journal of Molecular Modeling.